TUV AUSTRIA – 145 years of safety: From inspection to innovation

 As with the latest human-machine assemblies, for example.
-These innovations are fascinating: ultra-heavy loads are lifted by robots while a human performs precision assembly work on a different part of the workpiece.
+These innovations are fascinating: ultra-heavy loads are lifted by robots while humans precision assembly works on a different part of the workpiece.
 There used to be separate secure areas.
 Now they are merging.
-This means that much higher levels of safety will have to be guaranteed than today.
+It means that much higher levels of safety will have to be guaranteed than today.

-All objects in a production plant need to be clearly identified if they are to work together flexibly: machine, workpiece, raw material – each object must be locatable and identifiable, for example by attributing individual IP addresses to them.
-But today this also means: vulnerability.
-A production system therefore needs to be designed in a way that prevents security gaps right from the start: by integrating relevant mechanisms, by preferential use of internal networks, by requesting logs, etc.
+Must identify all objects in a production plant to work together flexibly: machine, workpiece, raw material – each object must be locatable and identifiable, for example, by attributing individual IP addresses to them.
+But today, this also means vulnerability.
+A production system, therefore, needs to be designed in a way that prevents security gaps right from the start: by integrating relevant mechanisms, by preferential use of internal networks, by requesting logs, etc.

 When do you expect the global breakthrough of 4.0?

 I don’t believe that there will be an all-encompassing revolution, as many assume.
 It will be an evolutionary change.
 I don’t expect companies to manufacture their products in an entirely different way ten years from now.
-But some aspects of 4.0 will be applied by then.
-It’s industry’s age-old dream of a lot size “one”.
-The dream of all lean-management experts is to achieve production efficiency for each individual customer without cost disadvantage.
+I will apply some aspects of 4.0 by then.
+It’s the industry’s age-old dream of a lot size “one.”
+The dream of all lean-management experts is to achieve production efficiency for each customer without cost disadvantage.
 Industry 4.0 is the means to get there.
 This is why this “(r)evolution” cannot be stopped.

 The issue is being addressed from the wrong angle in Austria.
-It would be important for companies to become aware of the potential inherent in energy efficiency.
-I have worked in industry for many years and I know that dealing with this subject can act as a substantial trigger: millions of euros can be saved by making comparatively small expenditures.
-When this is forced on market participants, I fear that many will concentrate solely on observing the laws and updating verifications instead of actively utilising the potential.
+It would be necessary for companies to become aware of the potential inherent in energy efficiency.
+I have worked in the industry for many years, and I know that dealing with this subject can act as a substantial trigger: millions of euros can be saved by making comparatively small expenditures.
+However, when this is forced on market participants, I fear that many will concentrate solely on observing the laws and updating verifications instead of actively utilizing the potential.

 True.
 We get many inquiries on this subject from various branches of industry.
-We at TÜV AUSTRIA will assist our customers in implementing the law.
+Of course, we at TUV AUSTRIA will assist our customers in implementing the law.
 But we suspect that entrepreneurs will be less concerned with actually saving energy than with meeting the requirements of the EEffG to the last detail.
 It’s worth taking a look at Germany in this context.
-The topic has been dealt with very differently by industry there, they are really fighting for it.
+The topic has been dealt with very differently by industry there.
+They are fighting for it.
 The legislative body has acted more decisively and created much more awareness for energy efficiency.
-Unfortunately, Austria lags behind in this respect.
+Unfortunately, Austria lags in this respect.

 Where is the place to start saving energy in a classical business?

 There are countless ways to approach the subject.
 All production cycles can be improved: waste heat, motors, supply chains.
 Lighting is also an issue – especially the use of daylight.
 Last but not least, fleet management is a factor as well.
 In the production industry, the most significant aspect is often neglected, however: product design.
 How much energy can be saved by slight adaptations to the product?
-This is well worth taking a closer look.
-We are happy to be there for our customers from the beginning in this respect as well, given that there is room for the most groundbreaking innovations particularly in this area.
+We are happy to be there for our customers from the beginning in this respect as well.